mofasass/widget-core-library/tutorials/4 - Fetching Data.md

    console.log(error);
 });

-// same thing as above in a more concise manner offeringModule.getEvent(someEventId)
+// same thing as above, but in a more concise way offeringModule.getEvent(someEventId)
    .then(function (response) {
       console.log('success!');